wp-plugins/woocommerce-frontend-shop-manager-free-version/trunk/readme.txt

 == Frequently Asked Questions ==
-* Where can I get the WooCommerce Frontend Shop Manager plugin?
+* Where can I get the WooCommerce Frontend Shop Manager premium version?

 You can get the Premium version at this link http://bit.ly/1EaU8Y5